GJdream/Quilt/README.md

     - Bookmark view {In progress}
     - Navigation view {In progress}
         - Table view implemented
+        - Log out button
+        - Back to all bookmarks - Click QUILT

 #### Current Plan:
 Postgres DB as provided by CSG + PHP server